2020-2021 Grade 12 Timeline

 - Follow the Grade 12 thread on the Wolverine App for important updates.

-- Enroll in Grad Council if you are interested in representing your Grad Class.
+- If you are interested in representing your grad class and supporting the EMCS community, consider joining Leadership 12.
 See Ms. Williams for further details.

 - Log on to your Student Transcripts Service (STS) account and check your transcript for accuracy.